nadiamariduena/python-intro-2024-privat/z_Array_or_list_dontconfusethem.md

 🟠 The **array module** provides a way to **store data** more efficiently when you have **large amounts of data of the same type**.

+- - Arrays use less memory compared to lists because they store elements in a more compact format.